RocketChat/docs-old/legal/privacy/README.md

 ## Specific Provisions to our Cloud Offerings

 For our Cloud Offerings, we act as a Data Processor for our Customers, who are the Data Controllers of the instances they have licensed and administer.
-You as a user generally will be bound by the Data Controller´s policies.
+You as a user generally will be bound by the Data ControllerÃÂÃÂ´s policies.
 For theses instances, please direct your data privacy questions to the Data Controller.

 With regards to some of our Cloud Products, Customers have certain options to select the processing location of data and to configure the privacy-relevant settings of the instance.
 If you are the customer of one of these instances, you can contact us and get more information on where your instance is running.